 COMPASS test results are available upon completion of the exam.
-We recommend that you to make an appointment with a Student Services Advisor in A108 as soon as possible following test completion.
+We recommend that you make an appointment with an Academic Advisor following test completion.

 AFTER THE TEST

-You may re-take the COMPASS test if you believe that the score does not reflect your current skill level.
-We do not, however, recommend multiple re-takes, which may place you in a class above your skill level.
-Beginning in Fall 2011 there will be a $25 proctoring fee charged after two COMPASS tests (two math, two writing).
+The first COMPASS test for math and writing are free.
+However, you will be assessed a $25 fee for each additional attempt made.
+Get more information regarding this policy by viewing the Memorandum.
 At UH West O'ahu, we comply with the UH system-wide policy that math scores are valid for two years.
-Currently there is no expiration deadline on the Writing score.
+Currently there is no expiration deadline on the writing score.

 COMPASS test scores determine the level math and English class you are eligible to enroll.
 Prepare, relax, and do your best!